-However, some scholars question whether the main purpose of the flower war was to gain sacrifices.
+However, some scholars question whether the main purpose of the Flower War was to gain sacrifices.
 Tlaxcalan historian Muñoz Camargo noted that the Aztecs would often besiege Tlaxcalan towns and cut off trade, which was uncharacteristic of a typical flower war.

 For this reason, some scholars believe that the Aztecs did want to conquer the Tlaxcalans, but that they simply could not for some reason.

-However, some scholars have suggested that the flower war served purposes beyond gaining sacrifices and combat training.
+However, some scholars have suggested that the Flower War served purposes beyond gaining sacrifices and combat training.

 For example, Hassig states that for the Aztecs, “flower wars were an efficient means of continuing a conflict that was too costly to conclude immediately.”
 As such, the purpose of these wars was to occupy and wear down the enemy’s fighting force.

 However, the side with fewer overall troops suffered more because the losses comprised a greater percentage of their total forces.
 Through this, the Aztecs used the flower wars to weaken their opponents.

-Furthermore, since fewer soldiers took part in the flower war as compared to a traditional war, the practice of the flower war allowed the Aztecs to hold a potential threat at bay while focusing the bulk of their forces elsewhere.
+Furthermore, since fewer soldiers took part in the Flower War as compared to a traditional war, the practice of the Flower War allowed the Aztecs to hold a potential threat at bay while focusing the bulk of their forces elsewhere.

-Another purpose of the flower war, according to Hassig, was to show the superiority of Aztec troops.
+Another purpose of the Flower War, according to Hassig, was to show the superiority of Aztec troops.
 This was another reason that equal numbers of troops were used.

 If the Aztecs tried to use numerical superiority, their enemy would resort to the kind of defensive tactics that the Aztecs had trouble fighting against.
 With equal numbers, the enemy would fight the Aztecs on the open field, where individual soldiers had a greater chance of showing off their martial ability.

-Finally, according to Hassig, “propaganda was perhaps the most significant purpose of flower wars.”
+Finally, according to Hassig, propaganda was perhaps the most significant purpose of flower wars.

-By engaging their opponents in the flower war, the Aztecs were able to continuously showcase their force, which warned other city-states about their power.
+By engaging their opponents in the Flower War, the Aztecs were able to continuously showcase their force, which warned other city-states about their power.
 If the Aztecs made enough of a show of force, it could encourage the allies of the Aztecs’ enemies to change their allegiance.